kolenaIO/kolena/examples/workflow/semantic_segmentation/README.md

 test suite.

     As part of the evaluation, result masks (i.e. TP/FP/FN masks) are computed and uploaded to a cloud storage for better visualization experience on our webapp.
-Please use `--out_bucket` argument to provide your AWS S3 bucket with write access where these result masks are going to be uploaded to.
+Please use `--out-bucket` argument to provide your AWS S3 bucket with write access where these result masks are going to be uploaded to.
 Also, follow the [instructions](https://docs.kolena.io/advanced-usage/connecting-cloud-storage/amazon-s3/) to connect
     your bucket to Kolena.